< Previous Next >

 By way of comparison, you can’t print more Bitcoin.
 Sure, you may have heard of “Bitcoin mining” - a process by which “new” coins do enter circulation - but because of the way the system is set up, there will only ever be 21 million bitcoins ever made.
 This has led to Bitcoin being referred to as “digital gold” - after all, you can mine more gold, but you can’t create more of it out of thin air.
 Our planet only has so much.

 “Assets” like gold have often been used as “stores of value” - a place to put your money which is not affected by traditional currency problems like inflation.
 Think this is something only rich people need to care about?
 Think again.
 People lost their homes and livelihoods in 2008 because of a broken financial system.
 People lost far more during the great depression.
 This sort of thing affects everyone.
 Speaking of being rich: don’t think that you have to have a lot of money to invest in cryptocurrency.
-Bitcoins are divisible, just like dollars and cents - you can own 0.0005 bitcoin (or about four dollars at the time of this writing) if you’d like.
+Bitcoins are divisible, just like dollars and cents - you can own 0.0005 bitcoin (or about 45 dollars at the time of this writing) if you’d like.

 A Quick Note About “Bitcoin Cash”